sithid/CodeYou-WebDev-Wk2-Practice/README.md

 # CodeYou-WebDev-Wk2-Practice
- Small project to practice what I know up to this point.
+This is a small project to help me practice what ive learned/what I know about HTML/CSS/Javascript up to this point.

+The project itself is a small webapp to view photos.